stevieb9/tesla-charge/README.md

 the Board type in the Arduino IDE).
 For the garage door  prototype, an Arduino Uno was used.

-The Perl backend API software can be run by any computer that is reachable via wifi to the micro-controllers (I used to use a Raspberry Pi 3, but then decided to have it run on an external VPS).

 ### Perl HTTP API Server

+The Perl backend API software can be run by any computer that is accessible over the network or Internet.
+I used to use a Raspberry Pi 3, but then decided to have it run on an external VPS.

-This software is responsible for collecting and aggregating from the Tesla API, as well as various microcontrollers.
-It responds to REST API calls, and for the most part, all return values are JSON.
+This software is responsible for collecting and aggregating data from the Tesla API, as well as the various microcontrollers.
+It responds to REST API calls, and for the most part, all return values are JSON encoded.

 ### Microcontroller - Interface